emptyset-io/cloudsift/README.md

 #### Scanner Role Permissions

-The scanner role requires the AWS-managed `ReadOnlyAccess` policy and the following trust relationship:
+The scanner role requires the AWS-managed `ReadOnlyAccess` policy manually attached to the role and the following trust relationship:

 ```json
 {